News & Events

 Peter Choi

-Peter Choi became a Tae Kwon Do instructor under Grandmaster Byung Yul Kwak after years of focused training and dedication.
-Drawn to the martial art for its discipline, physical challenge, and philosophy, Peter committed himself to learning under Kwak, a master with decades of experience.
+Peter Choi became a Tae Kwon Do head instructor under Grandmaster Byung Yul Kwak after years of focused training and dedication.
+Drawn to the martial art for its discipline, physical challenge, and philosophy, Mr. Choi committed himself to learning under Grandmaster Kwak, a master with decades of experience.
 Over the years, he honed his skills and deepened his understanding of the art’s core values.
-Grandmaster Kwak, recognizing Peter’s passion and potential, guided him through the ranks.
-After earning his black belt, Peter was entrusted with the role of instructor, carrying forward Kwak’s teachings and philosophy to new students.
+Grandmaster Kwak, recognizing Mr. Choi’s passion and potential, guided him through the ranks.
+After earning his black belt, Mr. Choi was entrusted with the role of head instructor, carrying forward Kwak’s teachings and philosophy to new students.

 Our Affiliates

-Kwak’s Taekwondo / Karate is affiliated with the “World Taekwondo Federation (WTF)”, located in Seoul Korea, and all of our black belts are certified by the WTF.
+Kwak’s Taekwondo / Karate is affiliated with the “World Taekwondo (WT)”, located in Seoul Korea, and all of our black belts are certified by the WT.

 Frequently Asked Questions